Meet Fr. Chris

 If you ask him how he is doing any given day, his response will always be, “I’m living a dream, just don’t wake me.”

 Fr.
 Chris was assigned as the Administrator for the 3 parishes of the Pax Christi Collaborative in June of 2016.
-He will become Pastor of the three parishes in June of 2017.
+He became Pastor of the three parishes in June of 2017.

 To read more about Fr.
 Chris, please click on his biography and vitae links below.